openmainframeproject/cobol-programming-course/COBOL Programming Course #2 - Advanced Topics/COBOL Programming Course #2 - Advanced Topics.md

 01 DYN-PRICE PIC X DYNAMIC LIMIT 500.
 ```

 Let us observe a few things from the examples above.
 Firstly, we note that the LENGTH keyword is optional.
 Next, we also have a LIMIT phrase that specifies the maximum length of the data item.
 If a sender's length is longer than the receiver's LIMIT value, the data will be truncated on the right.
 This LIMIT value defaults to 999999999 if not specified.
-Lastly, note that we use PIC X, to use dynamic-length clause, you can only use PIC X or PIC U (which is for UTF-8 data item).
+Lastly, note that we use PIC X. To use dynamic-length clause, you can only use PIC X or PIC U (which is for UTF-8 data item).

 \newpage
 # UTF-8 Data Type